-Sefton has a joint working arrangement with Liverpool Community Health Trust for the provision of an Integrated Community Equipment Service, providing an appropriate range of equipment to meet assessed needs and to support intermediate care, hospital discharge, rehabilitation and independent living in the community.
-Contributions of £0.552m from LCHT (£0.523m in 2015/2016) and £0.584m from Sefton Council (£0.547m in 2015/2016), have been fully expended on the provision of this service.
+Sefton has a joint working arrangement with North West Boroughs Health Care Foundation Trust (taking over from the Liverpool Community Health Trust LCHT on the 1 June 2017) for the provision of an Integrated Community Equipment Service, providing an appropriate range of equipment to meet assessed needs and to support intermediate care, hospital discharge, rehabilitation and independent living in the community.
+Contributions of £0.088m from LCHT and £0.466m from NW Boroughs HCFT totalling £0.554m (£0.552m in 2016/2017) and £0.611m from Sefton Council (£0.584m in 2016/2017), have been fully expended on the provision of this service.
 Sefton's contribution has been financed from within the Adult Social Care budget and is included in the Comprehensive Income and Expenditure Statement under this heading.